- Excellent customer service

 - Email Integration: This is a component that takes a lot of the hassle out of organizing work.
-You can respond directly to emailed updates (reminding you of tasks, deadlines, changes, etc.), and your response will automatically be posted into the project or task’s comment stream.
+You can respond directly to emailed updates (reminding you of tasks, deadlines, changes, etc.), and your response will automatically be posted to the project or task’s comment stream.
 This saves time, obviously, but it is also a really nice way to keep all your work communiqués in one location.

 - Right-Click Menu: Use this to perform simple functions or take shortcuts through the program.
 I am hugely fond of this feature, which is both intuitive and intelligent.

 - Packages: These are a perfect and efficient way to organize individual projects and most of your work in general.
 You can name and design packages by client, subject matter, eventual due date, or whatever you choose.

 - Filters: LP allows you to view your workspace through a large variety of filters.
 If you want to look only at tasks that fall within very specific criteria, you can separate them according to owner, package, location, status, client affiliation, or something called “critical path” (I’ll explain more on that later).
 This is a really easy way to clarify your position and follow trends in your business.

 - Time tracking: This is a complex feature which lets you both automatically and manually log worked hours.
 Time tracking takes all the bother out of doing payroll and can also give your company’s higher-ups a realistic view of how many man-hours any one project is eating up.